 The Nasrids were the last rulers of Moorish Iberia, being lords over the Emirate of Granada which was the final stronghold of the Moors north of Gibraltar.
 The Nasrids ruled over Granada from 1238 to 1492.
 A brief period of cultural and intellectual Renaissance occurred during the reign of the Nasrids.

 It was during their reign that the famous Alhambra palace complex was built.
-However, the Nasrids were no match to the might of the increasingly powerful Christian kingdoms in north Iberia.
-In 1492, they had to surrender Granada to the combined might of Aragon and Castile, an event which marked the end of Moorish Iberia.
+However, the Nasrids were no match to the might of the increasingly powerful Christian kingdoms in northern Iberia.
+In 1492, they had to surrender Granada to the combined might of Aragon and Castile, an event that marked the end of Moorish Iberia.

 The taifa states were unified under a centralised authority by Almoravid ruler Yusuf bin Tashfin